Michigan National Guard continues community based COVID-19 testing in Three Rivers, Baldwin, and Newago

 |0

-This work, Michigan National Guard continues community based COVID-19 testing in Three Rivers, Baldwin, and Newago [Image 5 of 5], by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard continues community based COVID-19 testing in Three Rivers, Baldwin, and Newago, by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Michigan National Guard continues community based COVID-19 testing in Three Rivers, Baldwin, and Newago

 LEAVE A COMMENT